 11.45 Teaching and learning the lute in baroque Austria, a talk by Tim Crawford

 2.15 Mini-recital, Niki Andronikou plays the Cypriot lute

 2.45 Mini-recital by Sam Brown

 3.30 Mini-recital by by Ensemble Jenn of Paris

 4.45 The Lute Society Recital, Alex McCartney plays lute music in accords nouveaux

 If you are booking an advance train ticket, our recitals usually end around 5.45 pm, and always by 6.00 pm, when we vacate the hall.

-Nov 14, Talk on ‘Lutes and Guitars in England, 1550-1650, new material from the archive’ by Chris Page, mini-recital by Evan Plommer, mini-recital Brian Wright and two singers of new Xmas music, Mini-recital by Massimo Marchese, talk on the Milanese lutenists, and main recital of Francesco da Milano, by Franco Pavan.
+Nov 14, Talk on ‘Lutes and Guitars in England, 1550-1650, new material from the archive’ by Chris Page, mini-recital by Evan Plommer, mini-recital Brian Wright and two singers, new Xmas music, Mini-recital by Massimo Marchese, talk on the Milanese lutenists, and main recital of Francesco da Milano, by Franco Pavan.